microsoft/nni/docs/source/nas/execution_engine.rst

 One steps are needed to use this engine now.

-1. Add :function:`nni.retiarii.model_wrapper` decorator outside the whole PyTorch model.
+1. Add :meth:`nni.retiarii.model_wrapper` decorator outside the whole PyTorch model.

 .. note:: You should always use ``super().__init__()`` instead of ``super(MyNetwork, self).__init__()`` in the PyTorch model, because the latter one has issues with model wrapper.